AntonC9018/uni_cryptanalysis/README.md

 ### Linux

 If you're a Linux geek, you should be able to build ImGui and GLFW youself (you're probably smarter than I am at this).

+## Debugging

+You can build and run in VSCode by hitting F5.
+- For this though you will need to install the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
+- To be able to set breakpoints, enable the setting "Allow breakpoints everywhere".